PC Adjusted Testing for Low Dimensional Parameters: Main Results

 \begin{remark} We note that the results for $\mathrm{LR}_{k,\ind}$ does not involve a supremum over $\btheta$.
 This is because assuming a spiked model on $\bX$ does not allow a free choice of $\btheta$ since by representing $\btheta$ as the population least squares coefficients implies that $\btheta$ is a function of $\Sigma$.
 Also, we assume $\|\btheta\|\geq h_2>0$ is bounded away from $0$ to reflect a scenario where the effect of $A$ on $Y$ experiences non-trivial confounding through $\bW$. \end{remark}

-\begin{remark} The results above do not change if one changes the distribution random effects from Gaussian to other suitable sub-Gaussian distributions as long as the leading population eigenvectors $v_1,\ldots,v_{k^{*}}$ are delocalized.
+\begin{remark} The scaling of the variance of the random effects is imposed to maintain finite signal to noise ratio.
+Moreover, the results above do not change if one changes the distribution random effects from Gaussian to other suitable sub-Gaussian distributions as long as the leading population eigenvectors $v_1,\ldots,v_{k^{*}}$ are delocalized.
 However, the results can be quite specific to various possibilities of localizations and distributions of the random effects otherwise.
 We do not explore this aspect here in detail. \end{remark}